superbrothers/kubernetes-docs/kubectl_config_set-context.md

 ## kubectl config set-context

-Sets a context entry in kubeconfig
+Set a context entry in kubeconfig

 ### Synopsis

-Sets a context entry in kubeconfig
+Set a context entry in kubeconfig.

  Specifying a name that already exists will merge new fields on top of existing values for those fields.